 The Proposed Action would result in conversion of 29.5 acres of the Project Site to residential development.
-The remainder of the 106-acre Project Site would be comprised of vegetated communities and surface waters/wetlands, including the downsized nine-hole golf course, 30.6 acres of vegetated open space and the existing ponds and wetlands, which would be enhanced with vegetated native plant buffers.
-The 432 trees proposed to be removed would be replaced.
-Accordingly, following implementation of the Proposed Action, the Project Site would continue to function ecologically as one comprised of landscaped habitats with trees interspersed with surface waters and wetlands, similar to the existing conditions described above.
-As such, a similar plant and wildlife species assemblage is expected to inhabit the Project site following implementation of the Proposed Action, with significant improvements to plant and wildlife habitat quality anticipated due to installation of the proposed native plant wetland buffers.
-Based on the foregoing, no significant adverse impacts to the Hommocks Conservation Area are anticipated due to the Proposed Action.
+The remainder of the 106-acre Project Site would be comprised of vegetated communities and surface waters/wetlands, including the downsized nine-hole members only golf course, 30.6 acres of vegetated open space and the existing ponds and wetlands, which would be enhanced with vegetated native plant buffers.
+The 432 mostly mature trees proposed to be removed would be replaced.
+Accordingly, following implementation of the Proposed Action, the Applicant asserts that the Project Site would continue to function ecologically as one comprised of landscaped habitats with trees interspersed with surface waters and wetlands, similar to the existing conditions described above.
+As such, the Applicant asserts that a similar plant and wildlife species assemblage is expected to inhabit the Project site following implementation of the Proposed Action, with significant improvements to plant and wildlife habitat quality anticipated due to installation of the proposed native plant wetland buffers.

 Because the existing condition is a golf course the ecological community that is present is comprised primarily of species adapted to landscaped and developed habitats.
 Given that the site is surrounded by these types of habitats, it is reasonable to assume that any species displaced from the site would only be displaced during the construction period at which time they would move to the adjacent sites until the construction of the project is complete.
 Once the project is complete, the wildlife is expected to return to the subject site.
-The Proposed Action would also preserve at least 384 trees at the Project
+The Proposed Action would also preserve at least 384 trees at the Project Site.

-Site.
 These 384 trees would continue to provide habitat for the various bird and other woodland wildlife species observed at the Project Site and as the additional vegetation matures, the habitat area would increase in size.